 1947: McQueen joins the Marine Corps

 McQueen was 17 when he enlisted in the Marine Corps.
 It was there that he learned to use a number of weapons utilized in fight scenes throughout his filmography—including guns, knives, and his hands for street-fighting.
 During his service, he was promoted to Private First Class but demoted to private seven separate times for various offenses including using a weekend pass to meet up with a girlfriend for two weeks.
 During a training exercise in the Arctic, the ship hit a sandbank and threw a number of people into the water where many drowned.
 McQueen jumped in and rescued five Marines.
 He was honorably discharged in 1950.

 1950s: Criminal enterprises

-After being discharged from the Marines, McQueen kept a number of odd jobs, the strangest of which included serving as a getaway driver for robbers, working as a pimp, and selling illegal handguns.
-He decided to change tacks and headed to New York for acting school.
+After being discharged from the Marines, McQueen kept a number of odd jobs, including serving as a getaway driver for robbers, working as a pimp, and selling illegal handguns.
+He eventually decided to change tacks and headed to New York for acting school.
 He used money from the G.I.
-Bill to enroll in 1951 at the famed Neighborhood Playhouse.
+Bill to enroll at the famed Neighborhood Playhouse in 1951.

 1956: McQueen marries Neile Adams